 Common HTTP Request Mistakes

-• Double URL encoding: encoding query parameters that were already encoded, producing %2520 instead of %20.
-Common when both middleware and application code apply encoding.
+Content-Type: text/plainor omitting the header entirely. - Double URL encoding: encoding query parameters that were already encoded, producing

-• Missing Host header: required in HTTP/1.1, load balancers and virtual hosts cannot route the request without it.
-The result is 400 Bad Request or routing to the wrong backend.
+POSTwherePUTis expected, resulting in405 Method Not Allowed. - Missing Host header: required in HTTP/1.1; load balancers and virtual hosts cannot route without it.

 Debugging HTTP Requests